 Citibank Ready Credit offers a higher credit limit than HSBC Personal Line of Credit.
 With Cititbank, you can get up to eight times your monthly income, while the cap for HSBC is six times your monthly income.

-However, these limits only apply for those with incomes of at least S$120,000 per year.
+However, these limits only apply to those with incomes of at least S$120,000 per year.
 For applicants with lower incomes, both banks offer a credit limit of up to four times your monthly income.

 #2: Interest rate